 In 2013 we received a Heritage Lottery Fund All Our Stories grant for a community archaeology project (the Big Village Dig) to find out more about the medieval settlement of the village and when and how it changed from a community of scattered farmsteads to become the village we see today.
 More than 100 people of all ages excavated 18 one metre square test pits in the search for dating evidence, mostly in the form of pottery, with supervision and help from archaeologists from Cambridge University Access to Archaeology led by Dr (now Professor) Carenza Lewis.

 While results from the Big Village Dig did provide us with evidence of medieval settlement that mostly pre-dated documentary sources and gave us an idea of possible population decline in the 14th century (a time of plague, notably the Black Death) and subsequent recovery, we realised that more test pits were needed to provide a better sample.
 In 2015 (Dig2) volunteers excavated 5 test pits in fields to the south and west of St Mary’s church and in 2016 (Dig3) 5 more test pits were excavated in Streetly End.
 In 2017 we excavated more sites in Burton End, making 33 in total.
 Dig2, Dig3 and Dig 4 were supervised on a voluntary basis by professional archaeologist, Mathew Morris, and were supported by money raised locally and a small grant for tools from Cambridge Antiquarian Society.
 Preliminary results have led to a re-evaluation of early settlement in the area of the church and the dating for settlement in Streetly End.

-Full details of all our excavations will soon be available on our new dedicated website which is currently under development.
-WATCH THIS SPACE for details and a link.
+Full details of all our excavations are now available on our new dedicated website https://westwickhambigdig.wordpress.com/

 In the meantime, if you would like to find out more, are interested in volunteering or can offer us a site for a test pit please get in touch.